Eolo Perfido Street Photography Exhibition @ the Leica Galerie in Milan

 20 September 2016 - 5 November 2016

-In between past and future, tradition and innovation, Tokyo, since that very first trip has always been the center of my intellectual curiosity.
+In between past and future, tradition and innovation, Tokyo, since that very first trip have always been the center of my intellectual curiosity.

-I believe my attraction towards Japan somehow obey the classic rule of the opposites attracting themselves, and partially due to the mediatic marvellous contaminations that featured my life and righter after my profession since the early 80s onwards.
+I believe my attraction towards Japan somehow obey the classic rule of the opposites attracting themselves, and partially due to the mediatic marvelous contaminations that featured my life and right after my profession since the early 80s onwards.